 Chronology of the Loch Lomond Advance in Scotland – Gordon Bromley, Aaron Putnam, Kurt Rademaker

-Field parties: Gordon Bromley, Aaron Putnam, Kurt Rademaker.
+Field Team Members: Gordon Bromley, Aaron Putnam, Kurt Rademaker.

-Funding provided by Dan & Betty Churchill and the Lamont Climate Center
+Funding provided by the Dan & Betty Churchill, the Lamont Climate Center, and UMaine.

 This research aims to decipher the full manifestation of abrupt climate change in the circum North Atlantic.
 Our objective is to place firm chronologic constraint on the last pulse of glaciation in the British Isles – the Loch Lomond Advance.
 Being located on the margin of the North Atlantic Ocean, former glaciers in the Scottish Highlands will have been highly sensitive to changes in upwind sea-surface temperature and circulation changes.
-Thus, the Scottish moraine record is an unparalleled tool for deciphering the terrestrial impact of North Atlantic ‘stadial’ events such as the Younger Dryas.
-Specifically, we are working to ascertain exactly how the cryosphere responded to the extreme seasonality of the Younger Dryas.
-Thus far, we have focused on collecting and dating basal sediments overlying Loch Lomond tills at Rannoch Moor – the former centre of the Loch Lomond ice cap – in order to provide robust minimum dates for the end of the event.
-Our approach incorporates detailed field mapping and sediment coring, using a Livingstone corer, to reach the earliest post-glacial sediments on Rannoch Moor.
+Thus, the Scottish moraine record is an unparalleled tool for deciphering the terrestrial impact of North Atlantic ‘stadial’ events such as the Younger Dryas and Heinrich Stadial 1.
+Specifically, we are working to ascertain exactly how the cryosphere responded to the extreme seasonality of these events.
+As a first step, we focused on collecting and dating basal sediments overlying Loch Lomond tills at Rannoch Moor – the former centre of the Loch Lomond ice cap – in order to provide a robust minimum age for the end of the event.
+Our approach incorporated detailed field mapping and sediment coring, using a Livingstone corer, to reach the earliest post-glacial sediments on Rannoch Moor.
 Plant macrofossils extracted from the basal sections of the cores have been radiocarbon dated to provide the minimum-limiting chronology for deglaciation.
 Our findings to date, published recently in Proceedings of the National Academy of Sciences (Bromley et al., 2014), suggest the Younger Dryas – and by extension other stadial events – was characterised by summertime warming in the North Atlantic, resulting in glacier retreat, rather than uniform cooling.
 Following on from that work, we are now applying cosmogenic 10Be surface-exposure dating to late-glacial moraines in the NW Highlands in order to refine the glacial chronology and resolve directly the timing of this late-glacial event, from its maximum extent through deglaciation.
 All 10Be samples are being run through the UMaine geochronology lab.

 Gordon R. M. Bromley, Aaron E. Putnam, Kurt M. Rademaker, Thomas V. Lowell, Joerg M. Schaefer, Brenda Hall, Gisela Winckler, Sean Birkel, Harold W. Borns, 2014.
 Younger Dryas deglaciation of Scotland driven by warming summers.
 PNAS 111, 6215-6219. www.pnas.org/cgi/doi/10.1073/pnas.1321122111.